gozdemadendere/My_Portfolio_Projects/FLO_RFM_Analysis_Customer_Segmentation/README.md

-## PROJECT : FLO | RFM Analizi ile Müşteri Segmentasyonu
+## PROJECT : FLO | Customer Segmentation with RFM Analysis
-#### (Customer Segmentation with RFM Analysis)

-RFM analizi; Recency, Frequency, Monetary metriklerinden faydalanarak, müşteri segmentasyonu için kullanılan bir tekniktir.

-Müşterilerin satın alma alışkanlıkları üzerinden segmentlere ayrılmasını, ve bu segmentler özelinde stratejiler geliştirilmesini sağlar.
+RFM analysis is a technique used for customer segmentation based on Recency, Frequency, and Monetary metrics.

+It divides customers into segments based on their purchasing habits, enabling the development of tailored strategies.

-- Recency   = Analiz tarihi - Müşterinin son satın alma tarihi
+- Recency = Analysis date - Customer's last purchase date
-- Frequency = Müşterinin toplam satın alma sayısı   (toplam işlem veya fatura sayısı)
+- Frequency = Total number of customer purchases (total transactions or invoices)
-- Monetary  = Müşterinin TOPLAM Harcama tutarı
+- Monetary = Total amount spent by the customer

 ______________________________

-### 1. İŞ PROBLEMI / PROJE HEDEFİ
+### 1. BUSINESS PROBLEM / PROJECT OBJECTIVE

-Türkiye ayakkabı pazarının öncü firmalarından FLO, müşterilerini satın alma alışkanlıkları üzerinden segmentlere ayırmak ve bu segmentler özelinde stratejiler geliştirmek istiyor.

-Ayrıca aşağıda, 7. adımda "Project's Business Questions" bölümunde yer alan soruların cevaplanması bekleniyor.

-Veri seti, son alışverişlerini 2020 - 2021 yıllarında OmniChannel (hem online hem offline alışveriş yapan) olarak yapan müşterilerin geçmiş alışveriş davranışlarından elde edilen bilgilerden oluşmaktadır.
+FLO, one of the leading footwear companies in Turkey, aims to segment its customers based on their purchasing habits and develop strategies for each segment.

+Additionally, the questions listed in step 7, "Project's Business Questions," are expected to be answered.

+The dataset consists of historical purchase behaviors of customers who made their last purchases in 2020 - 2021 through OmniChannel (both online and offline) channels.

 ______________________________

-### 2. PROJE AŞAMALARI
+### 2. PROJECT STEPS

-1. İş Problemi (Business Problem)
-2. Veriyi Anlama (Data Understanding)
-3. Veri Hazırlama (Data Preparation)
+1. Business Problem
+2. Data Understanding
+3. Data Preparation
-4. RFM Metriklerinin Hesaplanması (Calculating RFM Metrics: Recency, Frequency, Monetary sütunlarını olusturma)
+4. Calculating RFM Metrics: Recency, Frequency, Monetary columns creation
-5. RFM Skorlarının Hesaplanması (Calculating RFM Scores)
+5. Calculating RFM Scores
-6. RFM Segmentlerinin Oluşturulması ve Analiz Edilmesi (Creating & Analysing RFM Segments)
+6. Creating & Analyzing RFM Segments
 7. Project's Business Questions
-8. BONUS: Tüm Sürecin Fonksiyonlaştırılması
+8. BONUS: Functioning the Entire Process

 ______________________________

-### 3. PROJE SONUÇLARI
+### 3. PROJECT RESULTS

-#### Soru 1:
+#### Question 1:
-#### Oluşturulan Müşteri Segmentleri & Segment Bazlı Recency, Frequency ve Monetary Ortalamaları nasıldır?
+#### What are the Created Customer Segments & Segment-Based Recency, Frequency, and Monetary Averages?

 <img width="600" alt="Screen Shot 2024-02-07 at 11 46 30 AM" src="https://github.com/gozdemadendere/miuul_data_science_bootcamp/assets/90986708/7594c4ab-b765-4d3a-b91a-8dd416f2455c">